vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

-While I hope that all these will help drive better donation decisions for my personal donations, I see them as relevant in a larger sense: they help improve my overall model of the world, and in at least some cases, could help improve others' model of the world as well.
+While I hope that all these will help drive better donation decisions for my personal donations, I see them as relevant in a larger sense: they help improve my overall model of the world, and at least in some cases (such as the ones where I'm working on public websites or documenting my thoughts in blog posts), could help improve others' model of the world as well.

 ## Seeking your thoughts